 In order to maintain a process of continuous improvement it is important that the cycles of improvement are ongoing, each time reaching a higher level of quality.

-The diagram opposite shows how each assess, formulate, plan, intervention, evalulate cycle is followed by another.
-Each time the cycle is completed, the quality increases.
+The diagram opposite shows how each Assess, Diagnose, Plan, Treat, Evaluate cycle is followed by another.
+Each time the cycle is completed, the quality increases!

 Identifying ongoing improvements